 Caladiums are tuberous tropical plants that are grown for their spectacularly colorful foliage.
 Although tropical, they grow fast enough to be enjoyed as annuals during the summer in cooler climates and all year long as houseplants.
-Caladiums thrive in warm, humid shade, and dazzle in shade gardens with their large, pointed arrow-shaped leaves splashed with shades of green, white, cream, pink and red.
+Caladiums thrive in warm, humid shade, and dazzle in shade gardens with their large pointed arrow-shaped leaves splashed with shades of green, white, cream, pink and red.
 Although they don't usually flower when grown as annuals, the foliage puts on a dazzling show all season with minimal fuss or care.

 A Word of Caution: Caladiums can be a skin irritant and are poisonous if ingested.

-Most Caladium varieties grow to about 18 - 24 inches tall, however there are some dwarf varieties that peak at 8 -12 inches.
-The width of your plant will varies with cultivar and age.
+Most Caladium varieties grow to about 18 - 24 inches tall, however, there are some dwarf varieties that peak at 8 -12 inches.
+The width of your plant will vary with cultivar and age.
 Caladiums grown as annuals and stored as tubers during the winter will not get as lush as caladium plants left in the ground or grown as houseplants.

 Caladiums are wonderful bright spots in a shade garden.
-Grouped together, they can look like they are in bloom.
+Grouped together, they can easily look like they are in bloom.
 Those with white in their leaves will catch every flicker of light and brighten any shady nook.

 Caladiums grow equally well in containers or in the ground.
 They pair nicely with ferns and other soft textured plants like astilbe, as well as with spiky leaved plants such as ornamental grasses and shade tolerant iris.
 Or plant them with coordinating colored blooms of fuchsia and Impatiens.